TsaorKG/docker-utils/blue-green-deployment/README.md

 # Blue-Green deployment
-This folder contains a ready to use example of a blue green deployment strategy
+This folder contains a ready to use example of a blue green deployment strategy running in a swarm mode
 <a href="../blue-green-deployment"><img src="../images/bg.png" alt="alt text"></a>

 ## How to ?